jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

         - installed on each management system, checks config files regularly, and can quarantine for non-compliance
         - dissolvable: usually written in a web/mobile language and is executed on each local machine when the specific management web page is accessed (such as captive portal)
         - permanent: installed on the monitored system as a persistent background service
+    - NAC posture assessment capability determines if a system is sufficiently suecre and complaint to conntect to the network; this is a form of risk-based access control
     - Just as you need to control physical access to equipment and wiring, you need to use logical controls to protect a network; there are a variety of devices that provide this type of protection, including:
         - stateful and stateless firewalls can perform inspection of the network packets and use rules, signatures and patterns to determine whether the packet should be delivered
             - reasons for dropping a packet could include addresses that don’t exist on the network, ports or addresses that are blocked, or the content of the packet (e.g malicious packets blocked by admin policy)